 - Nesting behavior can only occur during a certain period. - However, oviposition is sometimes delayed beyond this period. - 1.
 Social Inference: nest are occupied. - 2.
 Human disturbance - 3.
-Management: feeding: running during peak production or limited feeding. - Egg on the floor not-nest eggs
+Management: feeding- running during peak production or limited feeding among others. - Egg on the floor not-nest eggs

-Location of Nesting Behavior
+Location of Nests

-- In the past: Features of nest boxes that are supposed to be attractive include darkness and seclusion (Robinson, 1948; Winter and Funk, 1951; Card and Nesheim, 1966). - However, experiments on these factors show that hens' preference for them are equivocal (Appleby et al., 1983a, 1984) and are not the most important aspects for floor laying (Perry et al., 1971a; Appleby, 1984). - Most nest boxes in commercial conditions are raised off the ground so that birds must perch to gain access to them. - Train young birds simply by providing perches during rearing.
+- Features of nest boxes that are supposed to be attractive include darkness and seclusion (Robinson, 1948; Winter and Funk, 1951; Card and Nesheim, 1966). - Most nest boxes in commercial conditions are raised off the ground so that birds must perch to gain access to them. - Train young birds simply by providing perches during rearing.
 (Appleby et al., 1983b).